Facebook tracking pixel Email follow-up system | Conversion System Skip to main content

 5. Give AI the Right Prompt

-The prompt should carry the revenue system context.
+The prompt should carry the AI system context.
 Here is a useful starting point.

 Role: You are helping build a revenue follow-up system for [COMPANY].

-[booked qualified calls / lead response time / proposal velocity / retention / revenue visibility]
+[booked qualified calls / lead response time / proposal velocity / retention / system visibility]

 Buyer context: